JoGayle Howard

-JoGayle Dillon Howard (1951–2011) was an American zoologist and theriogenologist specializing in the captive breeding of endangered species such as pandas, clouded leopards, and black-footed ferrets.
+JoGayle Dillon Howard (May 20, 1951 – March 5, 2011) was an American zoologist and theriogenologist specializing in the captive breeding of endangered species such as pandas, clouded leopards, and black-footed ferrets.

 Biography

 Howard was born on May 20, 1951, in Dallas, Texas.
 She graduated with a doctorate in veterinary medicine from Texas A&M in 1980.
 She earned a PhD in reproductive physiology from University of Maryland in 1989.
-Dr. Howard received her D.V.M. from Texas A&M University in 1980, and Ph.D. from the University of Maryland in 1989.

 Originally a veterinarian, Howard later became an expert in animal breeding, receiving the nickname "Sperm Queen".”
 She used common human infertility treatments, like artificial insemination and In vitro fertilisation, and was a pioneer in electroejaculation techniques.

 In 1980, she began working at the Smithsonian Conservation Biology Institute in Washington, D.C.
 She oversaw the black-footed ferret breeding program at The National Zoo.
 With her aid more than 500 kits were born and 150 artificial inseminations were performed.